jeyrb/hass_supernotify/README.md

 ## Moved

-This private component has now been published with a public open source licence at [https://jeyrb.github.io/hass_supernotify/](https://jeyrb.github.io/hass_supernotify/) and a new documentatio site at [https://supernotify.rhizomatics.org.uk](https://supernotify.rhizomatics.org.uk)
+This private component has now been published with a public open source licence at [https://github.com/rhizomatics/supernotify](https://github.com/rhizomatics/supernotify) and a new documentation site at [https://supernotify.rhizomatics.org.uk](https://supernotify.rhizomatics.org.uk)